Skip to main content

 Protidaan: Chapter Fifteen

-“What is this Thakurpo?”
-She laughed a little amused.
-“Bibha expects you to shop sarees for her?”
+“What is this, Thakurpo?”
+She laughed, a little amused.
+“Bibha expects you to shop for sarees for her?”
 I shrugged sheepishly.
 She was well aware of how I couldn’t say no to my sister.
-She took the list much to my relief and offered to shop for her.
+She took the list, much to my relief and offered to shop for her.
 I met the lawyers the next day.
 Dada had accompanied me, but he didn’t care to walk in as he showed me the office, murmured an excuse and left.
 Calcutta was still intimidating to me.
 I didn’t understand the city, as it didn’t understand me.

 On returning home, I eyed the things Boudi had bought.
 She had gone out of her way to buy things for Thamma, Ananta and me as well.
 I eyed the five sarees she got for Bibha, instead of one.

 The moment my car entered the porch, Bibha and Ananta came running, almost snatching the extra packages from my hand before even greeting me properly.
 Thamma walked up to me as I touched her feet and informed her about the work being successful.
 She was happy that I was learning to do things alone.
-Her attention was then diverted to Bibha and Ananta offering to show her the things brought from Calcutta, including a saree for her which of course, Boudi sent.
-I stood there, with my hands in my pocket as Kanai took my luggage to my room upstairs and Lata came with a glass of water.
-I nodded at her indicating that the work went well as she smiled faintly watching me drink the offered glass of water.
+Her attention was then diverted to Bibha and Ananta, offering to show her the things brought from Calcutta, including a saree for her, which, of course, Boudi sent.
+I stood there, with my hands in my pockets, as Kanai took my luggage to my room upstairs and Lata came with a glass of water.
+I nodded at her, indicating that the work went well, as she smiled faintly, watching me drink the offered glass of water.
 She asked if I wanted more, to which I declared I would take a bath and have an early dinner and retired to my room.

 “I got this for you.”
 She looked surprised at the package.